Nursery

 Curriculum

-Within these topics, we will be learning lots about different types of animals.
-We will be learning about jungle animals, farm animals, pets, sea creatures and meeting many more animals within our stories!
-We will learn about baby animals and the different things that animals need.
+Within these topics, we will be learning about the world around us.
+We will learn about plants and what they need to help them to grow compared to what a baby needs to make it grow.
+We will be talking about how we care for the surrounding environment, the change in seasons, and we will be experimenting with planting and floating and sinking.
 We will also be continuing to develop our PSED skills through our Think Equal sessions, focussing on what makes us unique and special and the differences in the world around us.
 We will be exploring many roles within the community, such as nurses, dentists, firefighters etc. and how they help us.

-Our key text for Spring 1 is 'The Little Red Hen' and for Spring 2, 'What the Ladybird heard'.
+Our key text for Summer 1 is 'The Enormous Turnip' and for Summer 2, 'The Storm Whale'.

 We will also be focussing on different key texts each week as part of the NELI project.